 Though you might be walking away with a higher percentage of the profits, the odds of making a profit are pretty slim.
 In fact, you’re a lot more likely to sell a lot of units if you go through a publisher.
 Even if you make less money per unit, you could still come out better when you’re not trying to sell the game alone or in a small group.
 Selling is really, really hard.
 It takes a lot of time to learn and it’s an entirely separate discipline from game development or any other responsibility that you will handle on a regular basis.

 If you self-publish, there will be enormous demands on your time.
 This is true for solo developers and small groups.
-You do the game development.
-You do the play testing.
-You go get the art.
-You promote the game.
-You run the Kickstarter.
-You ship the units.
-You do the accounting.
-You pay the taxes.
+You do the game development and playtesting.
+You go find the art.
+Promotion and Kickstarter are your jobs, as is shipping.
+Accounting and taxes fall within your responsibilities.
 You are quality assurance.
 You are customer service.
 Most of your time will not be spent designing.

 If the time and money issues don’t give you pause for a minute, consider the high odds of failure.
 Publishers might reject you, but they won’t let you publish total garbage.
 Your game can still flop if you go through a publisher, but it’s a lot less likely because publishers don’t want to take chances on things that probably won’t succeed.
 Nobody can stop a self-publisher from failing.